220328-uta-sh-net-ext/Daniel-Oszczapinski/Research.md

 3. Getting to know Shell Programming

-    -Example of simple programing using shell
+    - Example of simple programing using shell

     #!/bin/bash
     echo "Hello, Everyone!"
     echo "I hope you are doing well today."

-    -Once this code is placed in a text document you can run the file -There are multiple ways to run the file you can use ./filename or a different command.
+    - Once this code is placed in a text document you can run the file
+    - There are multiple ways to run the file you can use ./filename or a different command.

+4. Shell Variables and Environment

+    - The shell environment gives the user the ability to store commands in a file and build those function.
+    - In Linux shell scripting variables play an important role in system defined variables and user defined variables.
+    - Variables are when you are referencing numeric or character values in your code.
+    - The system defined variables are variables that are created in the operating system.
+    - User defined variables are created by the user and stored temporarily for the use of that code.
+    - There are many commands that allow the user to set and use variables to code and get their desired outcome.